gene1wood/birch-girder/README.md

     SecretAccessKey :  wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY
 ```

-* Setup the GitHub integration with AWS SNS in the GitHub web UI (instructions below)
+* Setup the GitHub integration with AWS SNS in the GitHub web UI for each repository
+  that will use Birch Girder
+  * Browse to the GitHub repo... `Settings`... `Integrations & services`
+  * Click `Add Service` and search for `Amazon SNS`
+  * Enter the `AccessKeyId` obtained in the create-github-iam-user step into the `Aws key` field
+  * Enter the `sns_topic_arn` from config.yaml into the `Sns topic` field
+  * Enter the `sns_region` from config.yaml into the `Sns region` field
+  * Enter the `SecretAccessKey` obtained in the create-github-iam-user step into the `Aws secret` field
+  * Click `Add Service`

 ```
-./manage.py configure-github-webhook
+./manage.py configure-github-webhook --github-repo octocat/Spoon-Knife
-    GitHub webook "amazonsns" on repo https://github.com/octocat/Spoon-Knife configured to trigger on [u'issue_comment'] ./manage.py subscribe-lambda-to-sns --lambda-function-arn arn:aws:lambda:us-west-2:123456789012:function:birch-girder
+    GitHub webook "amazonsns" on repo https://github.com/octocat/Spoon-Knife configured to trigger on [u'issue_comment'] ./manage.py configure-github-webhook --github-repo octocat/Fork-Chopstick
+    GitHub webook "amazonsns" on repo https://github.com/octocat/Fork-Chopstick configured to trigger on [u'issue_comment']

+./manage.py subscribe-lambda-to-sns --lambda-function-arn arn:aws:lambda:us-west-2:123456789012:function:birch-girder
     Subscription ARN : arn:aws:sns:us-west-2:123456789012:GithubWebhookTopic:e4c5eb60-b40d-4bf2-aa33-07d74ab81856
 ```